-The basic safety documentation, SAR including OLCs, PSA, and plans for emergency response and physical protection must be formally approved by SSM.
+For nuclear facilities, the SAR, OLCs, plan for emergency response and and plan for physical protection must be formally approved by SSM before construction or commissioning are initiated.
 Plant and organisational modifications and changes in the safety documentation are to be notified to SSM.
 If warranted, SSM may impose additional conditions and requirements.